THE SHORT STORY

 The daughter of Australian country folk singer Noelene Rich, Sherry grew up on Bribie Island in Queensland, from age seven joining her Mum onstage singing harmonies and playing ukulele.
 As a teen she played bass in her high school rock band ‘Obscure Alternatives’ which also featured some guy called Keith Urban.
-While attending the Queensland College of Art in Brisbane, Sherry and brother Rusty were inspired by their Mother’s country music vinyl collection and formed the country/rockabilly outfit ‘Cactus Fever,’ popular in the Brisbane underground music scene in the 1980s.
+While attending the Queensland College of Art in Brisbane, Sherry and brother Rusty were inspired by their Mother’s country music collection and formed the country/rockabilly outfit ‘Cactus Fever,’ popular in the Brisbane underground music scene in the 1980s.
 In search of the bright lights they headed south to Melbourne with guitar cases full of dreams to work as the duo ‘Rusty and Sherry-Sue’.
-When Rusty joined a barbershop quartet, Sherry formed the infamous female garage-pop foursome ‘Girl Monstar’ topping the independent charts with two singles, the ARIA nominated 'Surfin' on a Wave of Love' and 'Joe Cool'.
-The band scored support spots for The Ramones, The Buzzcocks, Skid Row, The Divinyls, Poison, The Sunnyboys, The Hoodoo Gurus, The Hard Ons, The Celibate Rifles, The Lime Spiders and Skyhooks and were vital players in the Australian alternative pub rock scene.
-They released one album ‘Monstereo Delicioso’ and toured constantly from 1988 to 1992.
-They played their last gig at the first ‘Big Day Out’ in Melbourne sharing the stage with Iggy Pop.
+When Rusty joined a barbershop quartet, Sherry formed the infamous female garage-pop band ‘Girl Monstar’ with Anne McCue, Sue World and Damian Child in 1988.
+The band scored support spots for The Ramones, The Buzzcocks, Skid Row, The Divinyls, Poison, The Sunnyboys, The Hoodoo Gurus, The Hard Ons, The Celibate Rifles, The Lime Spiders and Skyhooks and produced two number 1 singles, the ARIA nominated 'Surfin' on a Wave of Love' and 'Joe Cool.'
+They released one album ‘Monstereo Delicioso’ and toured from 1988 to 1992.
+Girl Monstar said farewell at the first ‘Big Day Out’ in Melbourne sharing the stage with Iggy Pop.

 The following year she paired up with Australian guitar slinger Ashley Naylor on the critically applauded 'paisley underground' project ‘The Grapes’, toured Europe with acclaimed multi-instrumentalist Rick Plant, then returning to live and work in Nashville TN for the next 10 years.